Skip to main content

 • Teltonika RUTX router (tested with RUTX50)

-• Development machine running on Linux, Windows or macOS with the following software:
+• To compile and deploy your custom application, you need a development machine running on Linux, Windows or macOS with the following software:

 • Rust